We need to remind ourselves what had just happened in Jerusalem. Stephen had been stoned to death, and verse 1:

 Philip said, ‘If you believe with all your heart, you may.’
 The eunuch answered, ‘I believe that Jesus Christ is the Son of God.’

 Eight translated texts dated between 4th and 9th century AD do not have this verse.
 The earliest text with it in is dated to 6th century.
-This verse seems to have been added by a later editor to conform to ‘modern’ baptismal question and answer practises.
+This verse seems to have been added by a later editor to conform to their ‘modern’ baptismal question and answer practises.

 38 And he gave orders to stop the chariot.
 Then both Philip and the eunuch went down into the water and Philip baptised him.
 39 When they came up out of the water, the Spirit of the Lord suddenly took Philip away, and the eunuch did not see him again, but went on his way rejoicing.